cdlate/resume/index.md

 * Projects such as our RESTful API and new Event Creator (CMS) platform.
 * Enhancements and bug fixes for the main site (all layers).
 * Updates and improvements to our Reporting and other scheduled services.
+* Keep unit tests and regression tests up to date.

 The GoFundraise technology stack is ASP.Net MVC 4, Web APi, OData and MSSQL 2012 at the backend.
 The front end is a mixture of KendoUi and Knockout with Bootstrap and custom css.
 Supporting/ancilliary systems are built on LogStash, Elastic Search, Kabana and MySql on CentOS.

 Both Project and Business as Usual tasks are tracked using the Atlassian stack of Confluence and Jira with Bamboo as the Continuous Integration server.
 We typically run a four week Agile sprint and monitor these using a Jira/Greenhopper Scrum board.

-#### Methodology: Agile/Scrum, CI.
+#### Methodology: Agile/Scrum, TDD, CI.

 #### Technology: C#, Python, .Net, Entity Framework, Unity, SQL Server, Selenium, KendoUI, OAuth2, WebApi, OData, Bootstrap, WebApi, WCF, Quartz, Amazon AWS.